zulip/zulip/help/configure-how-links-open.md

-# Configure how links open
+# Configure how links open in mobile apps

 You can configure whether website links will open directly in the Zulip app, or in your device's default browser.